Aerospace Industrial Development Corporation: Public ownership

 AIDC was privatized through a public stock offering on August 25, 2014 with the Taiwanese Government retaining a 39% stake.

 In 2016 AIDC launched a project with international partner Lockheed Martin to develop an upgraded version of the F-16 called the F-16V.
 AIDC will share revenue from all future international sales and upgrades.
 Upgrades to 142 of Taiwan’s F-16A/B fighters to the F-16V standard began in 2016.
 The first four aircraft upgrades had been completed by December 2017 and American test pilots had arrived to begin their testing and certification.
 The first domestically upgraded fighter was delivered on October 20, 2018.
 The project is to be completed by 2023.
 In October 2019 it was announced that the program had been delayed by a manpower shortage at AIDC and a delay with the US based software testing program, AIDC hired 200 additional employees in Taichung to bring production back to schedule.
 By December 2020 18 upgrades had been completed.

 In 2018 AIDC signed an agreement with GE for the production of 17 parts for the LEAP engine including hot section components.

 In 2019 AIDC entered into 10 year agreement to supply engine parts to Industria de Turbo Propulsores of Spain, a subsidiary of Rolls-Royce plc.
 In October 2019 Boeing cut orders to AIDC which were associated with the troubled 737 MAX program as monthly production figures were decreased.
 In 2019 AIDC was reported to have 2,137 employees involved in confidential projects.

+In July 2025 China placed AIDC on an export control list due to its work for the Taiwanese military.
+Responding to the ban, AIDC said the ban would only affect its civilian product offerings and that it was seeking "appropriate alternative sources."
+Later in July AIDC announced that it would be cooperating with Japanese firms on building complete drone supply chains free of Chinese components.